notdoober/lwm/README.md

 - The default launcher and terminal commands are only defaults.
 They are not guaranteed to exist on every system.
 - No login-manager files are shipped in-tree.
 - No persistence layer is included.
 What you build is what you run.
+- This wm is very minimal and requires patching both the `main.c` and `config.h`, this isnt for beginners.

 ## Smoke Tests